Skip to content

 • Mixing undertones across walls and trim, then blaming the paint

-• Overdoing decor and accents because the room feels “too simple”
+• Over-accessorizing because the space feels “too simple” before it has settled in

 Cost Considerations For Color Drenching

-Color drenching often costs more than painting walls alone because you’re adding ceilings, trim, doors, and detail work.
+Color drenching often costs more than painting walls alone because you are adding ceilings, trim, doors, and detail work.
 More surface area.
 More prep.
 More coats.
-Sometimes more patience.
+Usually more labor, too.

-That said, it can be a cost-effective transformation compared to replacing furniture or installing wallpaper.
-The impact-per-dollar is real, especially if your furniture is already strong and the room just needs cohesion.
+That said, it can still be a cost-effective transformation compared with replacing furniture or installing wallpaper.
+The impact per dollar can be excellent when the furniture is already strong and the room mainly needs cohesion.

 The Quiet Payoff